JayIssuree/CrackingTheCodingInterview/ArraysAndStrings/URLify/README.md

 ## URLify
-### Write a method to replace all spaces ina string with '%20'
+### Write a method to replace all spaces in a string with '%20'
 - You may assume that the string has sufficient space at the end to hold the additional characters
 - You are given the 'true' length of the string
 - If implementing in Java, use a character array so that you can perform the operation in place